Juan Cruz Mascia

-Juan Cruz Mascia Paysée (born 3 January 1994) is a Uruguayan professional footballer who plays as a forward.
+Juan Cruz Mascia Payssé (born 3 January 1994) is a Uruguayan professional footballer who plays as a forward.

 Club career

-Juan was born in Ottawa to Uruguayan parents, and came through the youth system at Miramar Misiones.
+Juan was born in Carrasco, Montevideo to an Argentine father and a Uruguayan mother, and came through the youth system at Miramar Misiones.
 He was promoted to the first team in the 2010–11 Uruguayan Primera División season, making two substitute appearances in the campaign.